 Long-term, taking meth can have a variety of effects on the body, even after the person is no longer taking it.
 These can include mental and emotional problems, including addiction, mood swings, anxiety, paranoia, psychosis, and problems with memory, controlling emotions, and thinking.
 Other symptoms can include problems sleeping, dental problems, violent behavior, skin sores, and more.

 It is also possible for methamphetamine use to lead to death.
 One of the things that meth can do is raise your body temperature.
 If your temperature is high enough that you pass out and don’t receive treatment right away, it can cause death.
 Methamphetamine use can also lead to cardiac events such as heart attacks and strokes due to increased heart rate and blood pressure, and constricted blood vessels.
 Another problem is that meth can be mixed with other ingredients, which makes it cheaper to make.
 Fentanyl, an opioid, is sometimes added to meth, and this causes many deaths associated with the drug.

 Methamphetamine and Addiction

 Methamphetamine is a very addictive drug.
 It will cause withdrawal symptoms such as trouble sleeping, tiredness, anger, anxiety, depression, and strong cravings.
-One of the issues with the drug is that it leads to tolerance, when the person taking it needs to keep taking more and more in order to get the same high as when they first started taking it.
-People will then often start to smoke or inject the drug for quicker and stronger high.
+One of the issues with the drug is that it leads to tolerance when the person taking it needs to keep taking it more and more in order to get the same high as when they first started taking it.
+People will then often start to smoke or inject the drug for a quicker and stronger high.
 Intravenous drug use also comes with its own risks, such as a higher risk of contracting HIV and other illnesses like hepatitis.

 Treatment for Methamphetamine Addiction